 Bandwidth.
 The capacity of a channel to transfer information or processing.

-Bandwidth.
-The capacity of a transfer channel to accept information or processing.
-In QR, the bandwidth of one transfer channel between two nodes of the quantum network is one quantum process.
+QR: The bandwidth of one channel between two quantum nodes is one quantum process.

 Black hole.
-A region of space with gravity so strong that not even light can escape from it, produced when a large enough mass collapses under its own gravity to a point singularity of infinite density.
-In QR, a black hole represents the bandwidth of space and does not exist as a singularity.
+A region of space with gravity so strong that not even light can escape from it, produced when a large enough mass collapses under its own gravity to a point singularity of infinite density mass.

 Breit-Wheeler process.
 A hypothetical process whereby photons create mass.

 Cartesian space.
-A space that is defined based on orthogonal line dimensions, so any point in it can be represented by coordinates (x, y, z, …), that are its real number extent on each dimension.
+A space defined by orthogonal line dimensions, so any point in it can be represented by real coordinates (x, y, z, …) on those dimensions.

 Casimir effect.
-Two conducting plates placed close together in a vacuum experience a force pushing them together, illustrating that empty space is not empty.
+When two conducting plates placed close together in a vacuum experience a force pushing them together, showing that empty space is not empty.

 Channel set.
 The full set of channels for any node transfer axis, that can accept a ray of light that contains photons in every possible polarization plane.

-Complex plane.
-The “imaginary” complex plane into which light vibrates, according to current physics.
-In QR, complex numbers represent a quantum dimension that actually exists.
+QR: Complex numbers represent a quantum dimension that actually exists.